Carbon budget: Definition

+Global carbon budgets can be further divided into national emissions budgets, so that countries can set specific climate mitigation goals.

 An emissions budget may be distinguished from an emissions target, as an emissions target may be internationally or nationally set in accordance with objectives other than a specific global temperature and are commonly applied to the annual emissions in a single year as well.